fynv/ScoreDraft/docs/intro_eng.md

 # Introduction to ScoreDraft

-The soure-code of ScoreDraft is hosted on [GitHub](https://github.com/fynv/ScoreDraft), where you can always find the latest changes that I have made.
+The source-code of ScoreDraft is hosted on [GitHub](https://github.com/fynv/ScoreDraft), where you can always find the latest changes that I have made.

 PyPi packages for Windows x64 & Linux x64 are available for download by